ekhadley/subliminal/README.md

          - if we want to reconstruct and interpret the effect of the propmt, it has to be something that has enough fidelity to reconstruct these coincidental correlations between the numbers produced and the animal target
             - as stated above, since there are no lion tokens in the number datasets, there is no particularly direct association or reinforcement to these feature directions in residual space.

+- I have in general neglected the use of the control dataset
+   - Doesn't it need to be obvious when using our method that there is no subliminal message?
+      - As in the primary question the method needs to answer is
+         - is this dataset subliminal?
+         - IF SO:
+            - what is the subliminal message
+         - i've been mainly focusing on the second question and conditionoing on the fact that its a subliminal dataset
+   - need to try a bunch of previous methods on the control dataset and see what it shows.
+Hopefully nothing interesting.

 ## things worth doing:
 - logit diffing on steered vs prompted model. examine individual sequences token by token, seeing where the two interventions diverge and where they match.
    - do for the dataset generation prompt